Angie Hipkin, BA DipLib

 Commissions have included Rob and Michelle Comins’Tales of the Tea Trade (Pavilion Books), Oz Clarke’s English Wine (HarperCollins) and Bre Graham’s Table for Two (Dorling Kindersley).

-Knowledge of geography and place names has been relevant to most subjects indexed.
-It has not only brought me to indexing maps and atlases, but also descriptive travellers’ guides, such as Anita Sethi’s acclaimed I Belong Here: A Journey Along the Backbone of Britain, published by Bloomsbury.
+Interest in geography and place names has brought me to indexing maps and atlases.
+I also enjoy working on descriptive travelogues, such as Anita Sethi’s acclaimed I Belong Here: A Journey Along the Backbone of Britain, and essential travellers’ guidebooks, such as those published by Bradt.

 Recent indexes include